marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 - Centipede Game

 Sequential games can be run over more than two rounds.
 A well-known example for this is the centipede game.
-In the centipede game, the sum of payoffs for both players increases over a finite and known number of rounds.
-First of all, player 1 makes a decision.
-In the next stage, player 2 does so.
-In each stage, participants choose between two options, either to **take**, which ends the game and ensures the payoff of that round, or to **pass** which delegates the decision to player 2 and increases the payoff.
+In the centipede game, the sum of payoffs for both participants increases over a finite and known number of rounds.
+First of all, participant 1 makes a decision.
+In the next stage, participant 2 does so.
+In each stage, participants choose between two options, either to **take**, which ends the game and ensures the payoff of that round, or to **pass** which delegates the decision to participant 2 and increases the payoff.

 **Implementation in classEx:**

 The game starts with a total payoff of 5€.
-In this stage, player 1 decides whether to **take** or **pass**.
+In this stage, participant 1 decides whether to **take** or **pass**.
 If he **takes**, receives 4€ and receives 1€.
 If he chooses to **pass** the total payoff increases to 10€ and now has to decide whether to **take** or **pass**.
 In this stage, has an advantage. **Take** renders a payoff of 8€ for and 2€ for.
 However, if **passes**, the total payoff increases to 20€.
 Now, has the choice again.
 He can either **take** and receive 16€, leaving 4€ for .
-Or, if he chooses to **pass**, the game ends with another increase of the total payoff to 40€, giving player 2 32€ and 8€.
+Or, if he chooses to **pass**, the game ends with another increase of the total payoff to 40€, giving participant 2 32€ and 8€.
 Two pairs are randomly drawn and receive a winners' notification with which they can collect their payoff.
 The lecturer is provided with a graphical illustration of how often the game was terminated with the choice of **take** in the respective stages.

 Numeric
 ~~~~~~~